Garlic the Traveler: From Origins to Global Cultivation

 When it comes to the origins of seeds, it is remarkable to think about how one plant, native to one region, made its way into gardens across the globe.
 Garlic, originating in Central Asia, is one such traveler and through its dynamic relationship to human beings throughout time has gone from an isolated population that spanned an area encompassing parts of China, South to India, West to Egypt, into the Northern territories of the Ukraine, to a staple crop grown all over the world.
 From this center of origin, all of the genetic diversity that has been responsible for the 10 major types and over 450 different cultivars remains today and many breeders return to Central Asia to collect seed to develop new genetic variations.

 The garlic sold for planting is sold as cloves, which act as clones of the parent plant.
 True seed is produced at flower and this is commonly seen in hardneck varieties with the development of the garlic scape.
 Today, true wild garlic (Allium sativum) can be found in Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
 The wild garlic (Allium vineale) commonly foraged and often considered a noxious weed in the United States is actually in the onion family.
-True garlic is a member of the Lily family and, in 2003, DNA analysis determined that garlic could be classified into 10 different types.
+In 2003, DNA analysis determined that garlic could be classified into 10 different types.
 The 10 different types have evolved into the over 450 unique cultivars through their travels with human beings into varying ecotypes.
 As cloves were planted from parent plants in diverse climates and regions, plants began to adapt to the conditions and variables present in each location.
 These variables, such as soil type, altitude, fertility, rain fall, and the conditions endured during winter, developed different attributes in saved materials.

 Brief History of Garlic